ORION: Option-Regularized Deep Reinforcement Learning for Cooperative Multi-Agent Online Navigation: Experiments

 \subsection{Validation in Large-Scale Gazebo Simulations}

 We further evaluate our approach in a \SI{70}{m}$\times$\SI{60}{m} Gazebo warehouse environment, where shelf rearrangements cause partial discrepancies between the prior map and the ground truth, thereby simulating realistic online navigation under map changes.
 ORION and MAContext are deployed on ground vehicle teams (maximum speed \SI{2}{m/s}) equipped with Velodyne VLP16 LiDARs.
 As shown in Table~\ref{tab:ros}, we compare ORION, ORION w/o option-critic, and MAContext with teams of 3, 4, and 5 robots.
 ORION consistently achieves the best performance in terms of maximum and average distance.
-While ORION exhibits slightly larger $D_{min}$ for the largest team, this reflects deliberate post-arrival exploration: agents that reach their targets early, or whose paths are less affected by map changes, take short detours to reduce uncertainty for the most affected (slowest) agents.
-This strategic trade-off slightly increases individual distance but yields a substantially larger team-level gain, emerging naturally from the option-critic formulation and the team-level objective rather than from hard-coded heuristics.
-Fig.~\ref{fig:ros_experiments} illustrates a representative cooperative behavior enabled by ORION: agent~1 reaches its target first (red trajectory) and then moves toward the vicinity of target~2 to share informative observations with agent~2.
-Upon completing this assistance, agent~1 returns to its own target instead of performing unnecessary exploration, highlighting adaptive cooperation enabled by the option-critic framework and the proposed dual-stage strategy.
+We also observe that, with the option module enabled, ORION brings a performance improvement of \SI{12}{}--\SI{32}{\%} in maximum distance and \SI{19}{}--\SI{34}{\%} in average distance, which further highlights the importance of the option module.
+While ORION exhibits a slightly larger minimum distance for the largest team, this reflects deliberate post-arrival exploration.
+Agents that reach their targets early, or are less affected by map changes, take short detours to reduce uncertainty for slower teammates.
+This trade-off slightly increases individual distance but provides larger team-level gains.
+It emerges naturally from the option-critic formulation and team-level objective rather than hard-coded heuristics.